Derwent London

 Paul Williams, Chief Executive - Appointed CEO in 2019, Williams has overall responsibility for Group strategy, business development, and sustainability.
 One of his first actions as CEO was committing the business to net zero carbon by 2030.
 He chairs Sadler's Wells Foundation, chairs the New West End Company (NWEC), and serves on the Responsible Business committee, demonstrating strong commitment to community and cultural engagement.

-Helen Joscelyne, Community & Social Value Manager - Leads the Community Fund program and community engagement initiatives.
-In 2024, she commented: "We are pleased to announce the successful recipients of 2024's Fitzrovia & West End Community Fund.
+Helen Joscelyne, Community & Social Value Manager - Leads the Community Fund programme and community engagement initiatives.
+She has commented: "We are pleased to announce the successful recipients of [the] Fitzrovia & West End Community Fund.
 All the selected projects speak to the importance of community engagement and will support people by inviting them to come together and get involved in a range of activities."
-She has emphasized the company's approach to fostering meaningful relationships and applying their social value strategic framework.
+She has emphasised the company's approach to fostering meaningful relationships and applying their social value strategic framework.

 Sponsorship & Donations Committee - Distributes approximately £350,000 annually across beneficiaries, regularly reviewing focus areas to ensure support addresses the most pertinent issues of the day.